 Tonya Cross - Accessory Designer

 Our visionary has answered another question from "Ask Our Visionary"!
 Check out her recommends to a fellow natural that's experiencing problems with her headwrap.
-Click AOV to submit a question to her and she'll answer your question in a blog post on Accessory Diva!

 Too often hair accessories get a bad rap and are accused of causing hair damage and pain.
 As a hair accessory designer and a natural, I embrace opportunities to educate other fellow naturals on what to look for in hair accessories.
 So for the record, it's not the hair accessory per se that's the problem, but the misuse of it, bad fit, and materials used to create it is the culprit.
 As naturals, we must be mindful of protecting our hair and avoiding pain when choosing hair accessories.